-Useful properties and contraindications to the use of Brazil nuts.
+Useful properties and contraindications for eating Brazil nuts.
 What are the possible harms?
-Walnut oil - area of \u200b\u200buse
+Walnut oil – area of use

 Brazil nuts are the seeds of the Bertholetia talla tree, which grows in the virgin tropical forests of the South American continent.
 They are called nuts because of their size and the dense shell in which the nut is enclosed.